DalgoT4D/dalgo-admin/project-plan.md

     prompting a re-render to display the todos.
 This process establishes a connection between the React frontend and the Django backend, enabling smooth data exchange.

-### Week 6

-1. Review the overall structure of the project to ensure it aligns with the expected goals and objectives.
+4. Review the overall structure of the project to ensure it aligns with the expected goals and objectives.
 Verify that the project organization, architecture, and implementation meet the desired standards and effectively fulfill the project requirements.
 Make any necessary adjustments to ensure the project's integrity and coherence.